Witness For Christ

 #I SAW #THE LIGHT

 But she could not.
 Then she remembered to call on her grandmother.
 When she called on her, grandma came running and separated the two.
 Her grandmother was a sweet loving, kind lady.
 She knew all the things that would bring rationale to grandpa.
 Before long, peace was in the house again.
-Everyone was laughing at the thought of how foolish they all look and sound.
-Well, if an outsider had looked in the window and saw them, they would have appeared very silly to the person.
+Everyone was laughing at how foolish they all looked and sounded.
+If an outsider had looked in the window and seen them, they would have appeared very silly to the person.
 Grandpa hugged his granddaughter, and he forgave her.

 In the New Testament of the Bible, there are numerous examples of blind people receiving healing physically.
 And there are examples of some who remained blind spiritually but received their sight physically.
 The healing of the blind of their blindness received sight physically and, importantly, spiritually.
 They saw the light, Jesus Christ.

 Read John 9:1-12 (A Man Blind From Birth); Mark 10:46-52 (Blind Bartimaeus); Luke 18:35-43 (Blind man sitting by the roadside begging); Matthew 20:30 (Two Blind Men Received Sight); Mark 8:22-28 (The Healing of a Blind Man at Bethesda); Matthew 9:27-34 (Jesus Heals the Blind and Mute), and John 9:35-41 (Spiritual Blindness)

 But ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light;

 Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy.
 (1Peter 2:9-10 KJV)